vladigleba/vladigleba.github.io/posts/gospel/sanctuary.md

 > Therefore, *in all things He had to be made like His brethren*, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people. *For in that He Himself has suffered, being tempted, He is able to aid those who are tempted*.
 {% ct 'Hebrews 2:17-18, NKJV' %}

-> For we do not have a High Priest who cannot sympathize with our weaknesses, but *was in all points tempted as we are*, yet without sin.
+> Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.
+For we do not have a High Priest who cannot sympathize with our weaknesses, but *was in all points tempted as we are*, yet without sin.
 Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.
-{% ct 'Hebrews 4:15-16' %}
+{% ct 'Hebrews 4:14-16' %}

 Because Jesus was born in human flesh, He experienced all of the temptations that we experience, and because He knows what it feels like to wrestle with sin, He is full of mercy and compassion toward anyone who comes to Him in confession and repentence.
 Because He successfully resisted temptation {% rf '1 John 3:5' %} and gained victory over sin, He is ever ready to help me overcome sin in my own life.
 He wants me to experience an abundant life {% rf 'John 10:10' %} that is free from the power of sin {% rf 'John 8:31-31' %}.